Code Graph Renso Subscribe

 { "action": "contract_check", "strict": true }

-{ "action": "missing_links" }
+{ "action": "missing_links", "new": true }

 { "action": "current" }